jborjon/jborjon.github.io/portfolio/how-to-write-marketing-blog-posts-your-clients-will-actually-read.md

 ## 5. Promote Your Content

-One very effective way of [increasing traffic](https://www.forbes.com/sites/robertadams/2017/04/10/23-proven-ways-to-drive-traffic-to-your-website/){:target="_blank"} to your content is to promote it.
+One very effective way of [increasing traffic](https://www.forbes.com/sites/robertadams/2017/04/10/23-proven-ways-to-drive-traffic-to-your-website/){:target="_blank" rel="noopener"} to your content is to promote it.

 Send out a tweet or status update after you post your article.
 Build an email list and send updates to your subscribers.
 Seek out opportunities to guest-blog.